 Obviously, I have become very rusted.
 So to unrust me ( oh god, is it unrust ?
 I have become so bad in English).
 Okie wait.. "polish myself."
 I tried problems from ABJTOG 1.4.
 Easy ones TBH.
 Without further ado, here are the problems and solutions I tried.
 You guys can try too!
 I can assure you the difficulty is less than class 8. ( or class 7).
 I didn't try harder problems, because that would take me sometime.
 I did these in break :P .
 So yeah.. sorry for so easy levels.

-Problem 2 of ABJTOG:- Let $ABC$ be a triangle and let $M$ be a point on the ray $AB$ beyond $B$ such that $\overline{BM} = \overline{BC}$.
-Prove that $MC$ is parallel to the angle bisector of $\angle ABC$.
+Problem 2 of ABJTOG:- Let ABC be a triangle and let M be a point on the ray AB beyond B such that \overline{BM} = \overline{BC}.
+Prove that MC is parallel to the angle bisector of \angle ABC.

-Solution :- Note that$$\angle BMC=\frac{1}{2} \cdot (180-B)= \frac{B}{2}=\frac{1}{2}\angle ABC.$$
+Solution :- Note that\angle BMC=\frac{1}{2} \cdot (180-B)= \frac{B}{2}=\frac{1}{2}\angle ABC.

-Problem 1 of ABJTOG :- Let $C$ be a point on the line segment $AB$.
-Let $D$ be a point that doesn’t lie on the line $AB$.
-Let $M$ and $N$ be points on the angle bisectors of $\angle ACD$ and $\angle BCD$, respectively, such that $MN \parallel AB$.
-Prove that the line $CD$ bisects $MN$.
+Problem 1 of ABJTOG :- Let C be a point on the line segment AB.
+Let D be a point that doesn’t lie on the line AB.
+Let M and N be points on the angle bisectors of \angle ACD and \angle BCD, respectively, such that MN \parallel AB.
+Prove that the line CD bisects MN.

-Solution:- Clearly $\angle MCN=90.$ Now, to show that line $CD$ bisects $MN$, it's enough to show that $X$ is the centre of the $\Delta CMN ,$ where $X=CD\cap MN$ or it's enough to show that $\Delta MCX,\Delta CXN$ is isosceles, which follows from the parallel line and angle bisector stuff[ $\angle XMC= \angle MCA=\angle MCX.$
+Solution:- Clearly \angle MCN=90.
+Now, to show that line CD bisects MN, it's enough to show that X is the centre of the \Delta CMN , where X=CD\cap MN or it's enough to show that \Delta MCX,\Delta CXN is isosceles, which follows from the parallel line and angle bisector stuff[ \angle XMC= \angle MCA=\angle MCX.

-Problem 14 of ABJTOG:- Let $O, I, H$ be the circumcenter, incenter and orthocenter, respectively, of $|Delta ABC.$ Prove that $B, C, O, I, H$ lie on a circle if and only if $\angle BAC = 60$Solution:- Since $B,C,I,H$ lie on one circle, we get$$\angle BHC=BIC\implies 180-A=90+\frac A2\implies A=60.$$So we get $\angle BHC=\angle BIC=120.$ But we also have $\angle BOC=120.$ Hence Prove that $B, C, O, I, H$ are cyclic
+Problem 14 of ABJTOG:- Let O, I, H be the circumcenter, incenter and orthocenter, respectively, of |Delta ABC.
+Prove that B, C, O, I, H lie on a circle if and only if \angle BAC = 60Solution:- Since B,C,I,H lie on one circle, we get\angle BHC=BIC\implies 180-A=90+\frac A2\implies A=60.

-Problem 17 of ABJTOG:- Let $ABCDEF$ be a convex hexagon with $\overline{AB} = \overline{AF}, \overline{BC} = \overline{CD}$ and $\overline{DE} = \overline{EF}$.
-Prove that the angle bisectors of $\angle BAF, \angle BCD$ and $\angle DEF$ are concurrent.
+Problem 17 of ABJTOG:- Let ABCDEF be a convex hexagon with \overline{AB} = \overline{AF}, \overline{BC} = \overline{CD} and \overline{DE} = \overline{EF}.
+Prove that the angle bisectors of \angle BAF, \angle BCD and \angle DEF are concurrent.

 Solution:- Well my one was exactly Thermos.
 So..

-Note that the angle bisectors of $\angle BAF, \angle BCD$ and $\angle DEF$ are the perpendicular bisectors of $\overline{FB}, \overline{BD}, \overline{DF}$.
-Thus, they are concurrent at the circumcenter of $\triangle BDF$.
+Note that the angle bisectors of \angle BAF, \angle BCD and \angle DEF are the perpendicular bisectors of \overline{FB}, \overline{BD}, \overline{DF}.
+Thus, they are concurrent at the circumcenter of \triangle BDF.

-Problem 15 of ABJTOG:- Let $H$ and $O$ be the orthocenter and circumcenter in a triangle $ABC$, respectively.
-If $\angle BAC = 60 $ , prove that $AH = AO$.
+Problem 15 of ABJTOG:- Let H and O be the orthocenter and circumcenter in a triangle ABC, respectively.
+If \angle BAC = 60 , prove that AH = AO.
 Is the converse true?

-Solution:- Just use the fact that $AH=2R\cdot \cos A.$ And $\cos A=\frac 12 \iff\angle A=60.$
+Solution:- Just use the fact that AH=2R\cdot \cos A. And \cos A=\frac 12 \iff\angle A=60.

-Problem 40 of ABJTOG:- Let $D, E$ and $F$ be points on the sides $BC, CA$ and $AB,$ respectively, such that $BCEF$ is a cyclic quadrilateral.
-Let $P$ be the second intersection of the circumcircles of $\Delta BDF$ and $\Delta CDE.$ Prove that $A, D$ and $P$ are collinear.
+Problem 40 of ABJTOG:- Let D, E and F be points on the sides BC, CA and AB, respectively, such that BCEF is a cyclic quadrilateral.
+Let P be the second intersection of the circumcircles of \Delta BDF and \Delta CDE.
+Prove that A, D and P are collinear.

-Solution:- We apply radical axis theorem in circles $(BCEF),(BDF),(CDE).$ Note that $AB$ is the radical axis of $(BDF),(BFEC)$ and $AC$ is the radical axis of $(CDE),(BFEC).$ Since $AC,AB$ concur at $A$ and $DP$ is the radical axis of $(BDF),(CDE).$ Hence $A,D,P$ are collinear.
+Solution:- We apply radical axis theorem in circles (BCEF),(BDF),(CDE).
+Note that AB is the radical axis of (BDF),(BFEC) and AC is the radical axis of (CDE),(BFEC).
+Since AC,AB concur at A and DP is the radical axis of (BDF),(CDE).
+Hence A,D,P are collinear.

-Problem 37 of ABJTOG:- Let $ABCD$ be a cyclic quadrilateral.
-The rays $AB$ and $DC$ intersect at $P$ and the rays $AD$ and $BC$ intersect at $Q.$ The circumcircles of $\Delta BCP$ and $\Delta CDQ$ intersect at $R.$ Prove that the points $P , Q$ and $R$ are collinear.
+Problem 37 of ABJTOG:- Let ABCD be a cyclic quadrilateral.
+The rays AB and DC intersect at P and the rays AD and BC intersect at Q. The circumcircles of \Delta BCP and \Delta CDQ intersect at R. Prove that the points P , Q and R are collinear.

-Solution:- Note that $\angle PBC=180-\angle PRC$ and $\angle PBC=\angle QDC=\angle QRC.$ Hence $\angle PRC+\angle QRC=180.$
+Solution:- Note that \angle PBC=180-\angle PRC and \angle PBC=\angle QDC=\angle QRC.
+Hence \angle PRC+\angle QRC=180.

-Problem 38 of ABJTOG:- The diagonals of a cyclic quadrilateral $ABCD$ intersect at $S$.
-The circumcircle of $\Delta ABS$ intersects line $BC$ at $M$ , and the circumcircle of $ADS$ intersects line $CD$ at $N .$ Prove that $S, M$ and $N$ are collinear.Solution:- Note that $\angle ABM= 180-\angle ASM$ and $\angle ABM=\angle ADN=\angle ASN.$ Hence $\angle ASN+\angle ASM=180.$ So $S, M$ and $N$ are collinear.
+Problem 38 of ABJTOG:- The diagonals of a cyclic quadrilateral ABCD intersect at S. The circumcircle of \Delta ABS intersects line BC at M , and the circumcircle of ADS intersects line CD at N .
+Prove that S, M and N are collinear.Solution:- Note that \angle ABM= 180-\angle ASM and \angle ABM=\angle ADN=\angle ASN.
+Hence \angle ASN+\angle ASM=180.
+So S, M and N are collinear.

-Problem 41 of ABJTOG :- Two circles are tangent to each other internally at a point $T$ .
-Let the chord $AB$ of the larger circle be tangent to the smaller circle at a point $P .$ Prove that $TP$ is the internal angle bisector of $\angle ATB.$
+Problem 41 of ABJTOG :- Two circles are tangent to each other internally at a point T .
+Let the chord AB of the larger circle be tangent to the smaller circle at a point P .
+Prove that TP is the internal angle bisector of \angle ATB.

 Solution:-Simple homothety.

-Let $Z:= TP \cap (ATB).$ Note that $P$ is the lowest point, so by homothety, $Z$ will also be the "lowest" point i.e $Z$ is the midpoint of arc $AB.$ Hence $TZ=TP$ is the internal angle bisector of $\angle ATB.$
+Let Z:= TP \cap (ATB).
+Note that P is the lowest point, so by homothety, Z will also be the "lowest" point i.e Z is the midpoint of arc AB.
+Hence TZ=TP is the internal angle bisector of \angle ATB.

-Problem 42 of ABJTOG:- Let $ABCD$ be a trapezoid $(AB || CD).$ Let $AC \cap BD = E$ and $AD \cap BC = F .$ Let $M, N$ be midpoints of $AB, CD,$ respectively.
-Prove that the points $E, F, M, N$ are collinear.
+Problem 42 of ABJTOG:- Let ABCD be a trapezoid (AB || CD).
+Let AC \cap BD = E and AD \cap BC = F .
+Let M, N be midpoints of AB, CD, respectively.
+Prove that the points E, F, M, N are collinear.

-Solution:- Well clearly, $F,M,N$ are collinear.
-So, we will show that $E,M,N$ is collinear.
-Let $M'= EN\cap AB.$ By the parallel property, we get $\Delta M'EB \sim NED$ with ratio $M'E/NE.$ So $M'B=ND \cdot \frac{M'E}{EN}.$ And we also have $\Delta M'EA \sim NEC$ with ratio $M'E/NE .$ So $M'A=NC\cdot \frac{M'E}{EN}.\implies M'A=M'B\implies M=M'.$
+Solution:- Well clearly, F,M,N are collinear.
+So, we will show that E,M,N is collinear.
+Let M'= EN\cap AB.
+By the parallel property, we get \Delta M'EB \sim NED with ratio M'E/NE.
+So M'B=ND \cdot \frac{M'E}{EN}.
+And we also have \Delta M'EA \sim NEC with ratio M'E/NE .
+So M'A=NC\cdot \frac{M'E}{EN}.\implies M'A=M'B\implies M=M'.

 ----